Student Activities

 Sociedad Honoraria Hispanica

-Faculty Sponsor: Mrs. Alcala and Mrs. Toriello
+Faculty Advisers: Ms. Alcala and Mrs. Toriello

 Mission Statement: To recognize achievement in Spanish and Portuguese and to promote an interest in Hispanic and Brazilian studies.